sarahciston/codingcare/posts/0critintro.md

 #### not classifying, a radical queer computing not based on classification but woven from the unknowing of genderless expression, of story
 >>"his knowledge is not classificatory but storied, not totalising and synoptic but open-ended and exploratory."
 (Ingold 2015, 48)

 Soap bubble computers, mushroom computers, non-binary voltage readings.
 What are the nonclassificatory logics that might run other forms of calculation?
+[Bridle's call here & how this meets it]

 >>Artist Stephanie Dinkins notes, “Widely deployed AI can support bottom-up decision making and provide the public means to directly inform the systems that govern us while also empowering the governed.”
 She asks, “Who is working to use it as such?” ^[6] If we collectively consider ourselves the liberated byproduct of an algorithmic futurity, radically programmed by our cyborgian ancestors and widely deployed, the answer is simple: us.
 [Legacy Russell on Stephanie Dinkins and Rashaad Newsome](https://www.shiftspace.pub/cyborgian-shade-legacy-russell)
     >> ^[6]: Dinkins, Stephanie.
 “Towards an Equitable Ecosystem of Artificial Intelligence.”
 Software for Artists Book: Building Better Realities, edited by Willa Köerner and Tommy Martinez, Pioneer Works Press in collaboration with The Creative Independent and Are.na, 2020, 49–57.